Kenyon College: Athletics

-In 2006, Kenyon opened the Kenyon Athletic Center (currently, Lowry Center), a 263,000 sqft building.
+In 2006, Kenyon opened the Kenyon Athletic Center (now the Lowry Center), a 263,000 sqft building.
 The building was named after William E. Lowry Jr., who served on Kenyon’s Board of Trustees for more than 30 years.
-Lowry also captained the football, baseball, and basketball teams and presided the student body.
+He also captained the football, baseball, and basketball teams and presided the student body.

-Football, field hockey, and lacrosse are played at McBride Field which has a seating capacity of 1,762.
+Football, field hockey, and lacrosse are played at McBride Field, which has a seating capacity of 1,762.

-In 2019, Kenyon was one of the first National Collegiate Athletic Association (NCAA)-member colleges to participate in the organization's LGBTQ OneTeam Program, which launched in fall 2019.
+In 2019, Kenyon was one of the first National Collegiate Athletic Association (NCAA) member colleges to participate in the organization's LGBTQ OneTeam Program, which launched in fall 2019.

 Notable alumni

 Notable alumni of Kenyon College include: